 Drive: 13-min drive from Downtown (Union Square)

-- I’ve read multiple times in different blogs and reviews that most of the food in Fisherman’s Wharf are tourist traps, expensive but mediocre quality.
+I’ve read multiple times in different blogs and reviews that most of the food in Fisherman’s Wharf are tourist traps, expensive but mediocre quality.
 Just a precaution!
 You don’t have to settle.
-There are plenty of excellent choices outside Fisherman’s Wharf which I will enumerate in a separate post.
-Make sure to check it out! 🙂
+There are plenty of excellent choices outside Fisherman’s Wharf.
+Check my post on where to eat in San Francisco.

 Seafood along Taylor Street